ReviewHaven on YouTube \\ Fox on Twitch \\ ReviewHaven \\ VENOMGRAPHICS

 I ran my own shop around these parts for a while, off and on.
 Ran into computer troubles that would have never been fixed if not for a few of the members around here.
-When I came back, I joined up with Industry Of Sigs, didn't last long as that group shut down, so, I went back to my own shop, VENOMGRAPHICS.
+So a major thank you, guys.

 As far as me, myself, and I - I'm a huge Metal Gear nerd, as if you couldn't tell from the avatar, and the new graphics in this showcase.
 I could just about tell you every little thing there is to know about the series - I've gone through each game's story an average of 30 times.
 I enjoy rock music - hard, metal, classic, punk - as long as it sounds good, I'll listen.
 Same goes for any other kind of music - doesn't matter what the genre is, if it sounds good, I'll like it.

 Let me put it this way - my tastes range from Sarah McLachlan, to Rise Against, to Johann Sebastian Bach to Yoko Shimomura.[/I]

 So, I'm sure you're here to see my work, right?
 Sorry to keep you waiting - let's start at the beginning, enh?

 - Photoshop CC